Houston Toad (Anaxyrus houstonensis)

 - Research on the life history, habitat requirements, and best management practices for the Houston Toad continues.
 Population surveys are conducted in areas where toads have been found and in potential habitat areas.
 Efforts to provide information and educational opportunities to the general public and landowners regarding life history and habitat requirements of the toad are a vital part of the recovery process.
 There are also several tools available to contribute to the recovery of Houston toad populations available to landowners including Habitat Conservation Plans and a programmatic, range-wide Safe Harbor Agreement for the Houston toad.

 You can help by voluntarily protecting potential Houston toad habitat.
 Conservation and wise management of native vegetation and protecting existing, shallow ponds and potential breeding sites is important in preserving Houston toad habitat.
 You can also help by landscaping with native plants to reduce water and pesticide use, and by proper storage and disposal of household, gardening, and agricultural chemicals.
 Thoughtful and effective compromises between human resource needs and habitat management can allow for the continued survival and recovery of the Houston Toad.

-You can support Houston toad recovery directly by participating in voluntary conservation efforts such as the Houston Toad Safe Harbor Agreement if you have land in potential habitat (see map above), and anyone can help by contributing to the Reptile and Amphibian Research and Conservation Fund, through purchase of a Conservation License Plate, and by supporting other conservation organizations in Texas.
+You can support Houston toad recovery directly by participating in voluntary conservation efforts if you have land in potential habitat (see map above), and anyone can help by contributing to the Reptile and Amphibian Research and Conservation Fund, through purchase of a Conservation License Plate, and by supporting other conservation organizations in Texas.
 More information is on the US Fish & Wildlife Services Austin Ecological Services Field Office Featured Species webpage FWS Focus Houston Toad.